 Cooper FieldCooper was an MD student at the University of Utah while with the Ulrich group.

 Former Study Coordinator

 Litty was born in New York but moved to Texas where she received her bachelor’s in psychology from the University of Texas.
 From there, she had the opportunity to work at MD Anderson Cancer Center, where she was introduced to public health and studies involving health behaviors and their link to genetics and social/psychological factors.
-This eventually led her to getting her MPH in the Social and Behavioral Sciences from the University of Florida, and she now works as a study coordinator for the HCI-Total Cancer Care SUPPORT study.
+This eventually led her to getting her MPH in social and behavioral sciences from the University of Florida.
+She worked as a study coordinator for the HCI-Total Cancer Care SUPPORT study.

-Kelly Stewart is currently working on her Master’s thesis with the Ulrich lab, studying sugar intake among colorectal cancer patients and its association with systemic inflammatory markers.
-She is pursuing her masters in nutrition and registered dietitian (RD) credential at the University of Utah through their Coordinated Masters in Nutrition program.
+Kelly received her MS RD from the University of Utah College of Health Sciences.
+She worked on her master’s thesis with the Ulrich lab, studying sugar intake among colorectal cancer patients and its association with systemic inflammatory markers.
+She received her masters in nutrition and registered dietitian (RD) credential at the University of Utah through their Coordinated Masters in Nutrition program.
 Prior to graduate school, Kelly received a BA in environmental studies from Mills College in Oakland, California.